 The staff at GWC would like to remind you that if you are moving, it is your responsibility to notify us to terminate the water service at your current place of residence.
-Please give us seven days notice in advance of your desired termination date.
-Customers are responsible for all charges to the account until service is terminated.
-To request a transfer or termination of service, please contact us either via phone at (775) 782-2339.
-At the time of the request, you must provide us with a mailing address to which the final bill will be mailed.
+Please contact GWC seven days before your termination date.
+To request a transfer or termination of service, please contact us at (775) 782-2339.

 GWC bills customers bi-monthly.
 Water bills are sent out in January, March, May, July, September, and November.
 If you have not received your bill by the 15th of the billing month, please contact our office immediately at (775) 782-2339.